tailcallhq/tailcallhq.github.io/docs/auth.md

 ---
-title: Auth
+title: Granular GraphQL Authentication with Tailcall
-description: "Learn how you can provide granular access to types and fields in GraphQL schema with the help of authentication providers"
+description: "Discover how Tailcall empowers you to implement granular, type and field-level authentication in your GraphQL schema using various authentication providers.
+Our comprehensive guide walks you through the process of setting up entity-level authentication, supporting methods like Basic Auth and JWT.
+Learn to secure sensitive data and deliver personalized user experiences with ease.
+Get started now and take control of your GraphQL API's security."
-slug: /auth
+slug: /graphql-granular-authentication-tailcall
 sidebar_position: 1
 ---